-- → Special requirements/gear: - Clean area for filtration/sample handling - Fume hood for adding Glutaraldehyde and Lugol's - Minus 80°C freezer and liquid nitrogen tank - → Sampling depths: 5m, DCM, "deep" (=15 m above-bottom), 200m (at deep stations) - → Chemicals used: Glutaraldehyde EM grade 25% Merck and Lugol's
+• Clean area for filtration/sample handling (KPH Filtration Lab)

+- Fume hood for adding Glutaraldehyde and Lugol's - Safety-sheets for Glutaraldehyde and Lugol's - Minus 80°C freezer (and liquid nitrogen tank)

+→ Sampling depths: 5m, DCM, "deep" (=15 m above-bottom), 200m (at deep stations)

+→ Chemicals used: Glutaraldehyde EM grade 25% Merck and Lugol's

 - Always use lab gloves (also when handling equipment, e.g. washing, storing). - RNA degrades quickly due to hydrolysis and RNAses (which are everywhere!).
 Change gloves after touching surfaces, work quickly.
 Never leave RNA at room temperature. - DNA is very stable.
 Cross-contamination of samples is thus an issue.
 Clean tweezers with ethanol before use.
-Change gloves between samples. - Immediately after use, rinse all containers, tubes and filtration equipment with distilled water and leave to dry in clean area. - Glutaraldehyde is very toxic and should be added in fume-hood.
-Also keep waste in fume hood. - → NOTE: Filtration should be done in triplicate for each depth.
+Change gloves between samples. - Immediately after use, rinse all containers, tubes and filtration equipment with distilled water and leave to dry in clean area. - Glutaraldehyde is very toxic, and should be added in fume-hood.
+Also keep waste in fume hood.

+Filtration should be done in triplicate for each depth.
 In total 3x7L=21L of water should be filtered.

-- Prior to sampling: Label and number Sterivex filters, prepare pump (insert tubing).
-Number one 10L bucket for each Sterivex filter.
-Label sample-containers. - Collect 22-25L of water from Niskins into 10 or 20L clean carboys (labelled with depth). - Before connecting Sterivex filters, rinse the tubes by pumping appr.
-1L of sample water through them. - Connect the Sterivex filter unit to the Luer-Lok fittings on the tube (with a twist, see photos).
-The female Luer-lok side is the inlet.
-The filter can be hung over a bucket; there is no need for a tube connected to the outlet of the filter. - Set the pump speed (flow rate 6 mL per sec) and the pump in forward position.
+- 1. Prior to sampling: Print labels (size medium), enter sample information into xls log sheet and scan corresponding labels.
+Attach label to Sterivex filters, and put labeled Sterivex back into wrapping, making sure not to contaminate filter (use gloves).
+Label wrapping.
+Prepare pumps (insert tubing).
+Number the 10L waste containers (1, 2, 3 for each depth).
+Label 25L sample-carboys (one for each depth), and cover in dark garbage bags. - 2.
+From each depth, collect appr.
+25L of water from Niskins into 25L carboys. - 3.
+Before connecting Sterivex filters, rinse tubes by pumping appr.
+0.5L of sample water through tube. - 4.
+Connect Sterivex filter to Luer-Lok fitting on tube (with a twist, see photo).
+The female Luer-lok is the inlet.
+Connect thin tubing to male outlet of Sterivex and insert other end into waste container.
+Tape tubing to container to prevent end from jumping out.
+Note starting time.
+Cover filter with foil to protect from light.

+- 5. Set pump speed (flow rate 6 mL per sec) and direction (forward).
 Filter appr.
-7 liters of water through each Sterivex filter unit.
-Make sure the connections are tight and that there is no pressure build up (seen as considerable expansion of the tubing and leaks)! - Disconnect the Sterivex filter unit from the tube and remove as much of the remaining water as possible using a 50 mL syringe containing air. - Cap the filter in both ends with the inlet and outlet caps.
-Snap-freeze the filter in liquid N2.
-Transfer to -80°C freezer for storage. - Measure the volume of filtered water from buckets, using measuring cylinders. - Repeat procedure with next Sterivex filter. - For each filter, note down time of sampling (UTC), filtration volume, filtration time, size fraction, any deviation from protocol, observation (e.g. color on filter) in log-sheet. - After filtering all samples, clean the tube by pumping through approx. 1 liter of sterile distilled water.
+7 liters of water through each Sterivex filter.
+Make sure the connections are tight and that there is no pressure build up (seen as considerable expansion of tubing and leaks)!
+Exchange filter if it shows signs of clogging. - 6.
+Disconnect Sterivex filter from both tubes.
+Remove as much of remaining water as possible by pressing air through Sterivex filter using a 50 mL Luer-Lok syringe.
+Repeat until filter is empty. - 7.
+Cap both ends of filter with inlet and outlet caps.
+Freeze filter in liquid $N_2$ or in -80°C freezer if nearby.
+Transfer to -80°C freezer for storage.
+Note end time. - 8.
+Measure volume of filtered water from the 10 L waste containers using measuring cylinders.
+Note down volume filtered.
+If FSW is needed, e.g. for ice-samples: Collect filtered water in 20L containers, and store dark (garbage bag) in cool room. - 9.
+Repeat procedure with next Sterivex filter (note that with three pumps with double pump-heads each, 6 filters can be run simultaneously). - 10.
+For each filter, note down time of sampling, filtration volume, filtration time, size fraction, any deviation from protocol, observation (e.g. colour on filter) in log-sheet.

-Extra procedure during bloom conditions (only surface and DCM samples):
+Extra procedure during bloom conditions (only surface and DCM samples, ID XX-B):

-→ NOTE: this filtration is carried out to enrich for small cells that may be poorly represented due to clogging by larger cells.
+→ Note: this filtration is carried out to enrich for small cells that may be poorly represented due to clogging by larger cells.
 It should be done in addition to standard sampling.